 Power comes from Chevy’s new supercharged 6.2-litre ‘LT4’ V8.
 It utilises direct injection and variable valve timing to help produce “at least” 625bhp and 635lb ft.

 In line with its high-performance nature, the LT4 in the Z06 benefits from a dry sump oiling system, ensuring the correct oil pressure is maintained in strenuous conditions.
-Make sure to check out on autoservicedeal.com all you need of automotive services like oil change, tire installation, wheel alignment, and others
+Make sure to check out the auto glass repair tec at autoglasstec.ca, all you need of automotive services like auto glass repairs, oil change, tire installation, wheel alignment, and others

 Other notable design features of the engine include a 10:1 compression ratio, titanium intake valves, forged aluminium pistons and machined connecting rods.

 Thanks to the use of a compact 1.7-litre Eaton supercharger, the LT4 is only 25mm taller than the standard LT1 engine.
 This helps keep the Corvette’s centre of gravity low, improving its handling characteristics.